campomanesreyc/TESDA-CWD/README.md

 - Creative Web Design - Institutional Assessment
   - [Web Porfolio](https://teswa-cwd-batch38-campomanesreyc.netlify.app/)

-## About Materialize
+## About MaterializeCSS

 This project utilizes the Materialize framework for a responsive and visually appealing design.
 If you're not familiar with Materialize, you can find more information and documentation on the [official website](https://materializecss.com/).

-To get started, make sure to include the Materialize CDNJS in your HTML file:
+To get started, make sure to include the MaterializeCSS CDNJS in your HTML file:

 ```html
 <!-- Compiled and minified CSS -->